How to Properly Crop a Picture: Basic Cropping Rules

 When it comes to cropping, night photos are rather tricky to deal with.
 Most of the objects are hidden in the shadows, and you should be very careful not to crop something important, like lights or people.
 How to take a shot correctly and capture all the necessary things?
 Check out some top tips for night photography.

 So where to crop pictures to create a more dynamic composition or show common things from an unusual perspective?
 Try on standard crops and different aspect ratios to achieve the best result.
 If necessary, cut out large parts of your photos to turn average images into real masterpieces and make a lasting impression on your viewers.
-To start experimenting with your shots, just download the free trial of photo editor for Windows 7 (it also works fine on later Windows versions).
+To start experimenting with your shots, just download the free trial of photo editor for Windows 7 (it also works fine on Mac and later Windows versions).

 Seeking other ways to improve your pictures?
 Need to know how to unblur photos or brighten too dark images?
 On our website, you'll find expert guides on dealing with all common photography issues.
 PhotoWorks is also good at retouching portrait shots - there's every tool you might need to give your portraits a polished look.
 Conceal skin blemishes, smoothen wrinkles, reduce skin redness, change hair color in picture, get rid of face glare, change eye color in photos and make other changes to your digital self.